Your Child's Well-Being

 We have an outside agency called 'Kick London' who come into the school once a week.
 The mentor works with children, mostly in upper KS2, on solution-focused mentoring.
 The objective of the mentoring is to ensure young people are responsible for their own behaviour and develop strategies to think independently, which enables them to be successful within a learning context.
 This may be in relation to their behaviour, anxiety, social relationships with peers or strategies for inside the classroom.

-We are lucky to have our Learning Mentor, Fiona Treasure, as a permanent member of staff who works with children 3 days a week.
+We are lucky to have our Psychological Therapist, Fiona Treasure, as a permanent member of staff who works with children 4 days a week.
 Fiona works 1:1 or in small groups with children using a range of strategies and therapeutic support.

-For any further information on any of our social, emotional and mental health provision please contact our SENCO, Harriet Pickering, via the school office or talk to your child’s Class Teacher.
+For any further information on any of our social, emotional and mental health provision please contact our SENCO, Jessica Dewan.
+Contact details can be found on the 'Contact us' page.

 At St. Luke's we are pleased to be part of Tower Hamlets Education Wellbeing Service (THEWS).
 THEWS focus on children's wellbeing, specifically if your child is experiencing anxiety or displaying challenging behaviour.
 THEWS offer 1:1 intervention with parents, group work with children and workshops for parents, carers and children.

 Furthermore, we often here of children who are struggling to get a good night's sleep.
 This means that they come in to school, too tired, and this affects their enjoyment of the day and their capacity to engage with the curriculum.